Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Escaping The Eye of the Desert Storm

-After stopping for a meal it was back on the road again and the weather was not improving.
-In fact, the closer we got to Petra the more our transport had to content with the heavy winds.
-Not quite what you’d call a hurricane or tornado but it definitely felt a bit extreme travelling through it.
+It was almost like the closer we got to Petra the more our transport had to contend with the heavy winds.
+Not quite what you’d call a hurricane or tornado (I don’t think) but it was definitely a sandstorm.
+It reminded me off the movie Twister or the start of the Wizard of OZ – I have never seen anything like it ever.

 Arriving In Petra

-For 15 JOD I got breakfast in the morning and dinner at night.
-The good thing was they agreed to charge to my room upon checkout.
-They are very good here like that but anyhow as the weather was not good my first full day in Petra I I didn’t leave the hostel and pretty much spent the whole day blogging.
+They are very good here like that but anyhow as the weather was not good my first full day here in Petra I I didn’t leave the hostel for the most part and pretty much just spent the whole day blogging.

-This was my dinner on this day;
+This was my dinner on this first day;

 The first course was a vegetable soup, followed by Jordanian Salty Yoghurt, Rice, Chicken and Salad (Mansaf).
 For Pudding I had a Magalabia (Jordanian Milk Pudding).